mat-0/cheltenham-open-data/_pages/fix-my-street.md

 <!-- fix_marker starts -->

+- Not taken a photo or stopped to measure these, the bag the other night as I drive along here tells me they are dangerous.
+People move to the centre of the road, it I can see was report d in February and nothing has been done.
+If these are not up to intervention level I would be very surprised., 2nd November :- [8367671](https://www.fixmystreet.com/report/8367671)
 - The west light of the Fordon Lamp is out, 2nd November :- [8367663](https://www.fixmystreet.com/report/8367663)
 - Cone left from W&W, 2nd November :- [8367531](https://www.fixmystreet.com/report/8367531)
 - Need a new bollard, 2nd November :- [8367477](https://www.fixmystreet.com/report/8367477)